 - 1. Increase the commitment to collaboration and inclusion across all levels - 2.
 Develop overarching plans to decrease the current fragmented approach - a.
-Develop a National Road Safety Action Plan - b.
-Develop a National Road Safety Budget - c.
-Initiate a coordinated focus on injuries collection of data and accurate baselines - d.
-Encourage broad recognition of the economic and productivity gains from reducing road trauma, across all portfolios, organisations and the Australian community

-- e.
-Develop a Road Safety Communications and Marketing Plan - f.
-Develop a National Road Safety Research Plan to complement the NRSRF - g.
-Develop Safety Targets for Vehicles and Roads - h.
-Encourage constituency across the community an innate desire to expedite trauma reductions - i.
+Develop a National Road Safety Budget to complement the National Road Safety Action Plan (Transport and Infrastructure Council, 2014). - b.
+Initiate a coordinated focus on injuries collection of data and accurate baselines - c.
+Encourage broad recognition of the economic and productivity gains from reducing road trauma, across all portfolios, organisations and the Australian community - d.
+Develop a Road Safety Communications and Marketing Plan - e.
+Develop a National Road Safety Research Plan to complement the NRSRF - f.
+Develop Safety Targets for Vehicles and Roads - g.
+Encourage constituency across the community an innate desire to expedite trauma reductions - h.
 Develop demonstration projects Collaborative identification and implementation of new programs - 3.
 Support increased international collaboration - 4.
 Increase our leadership capabilities - 5.
 Commit to continued measurement of our success against world best standards - 6.
+Support the Australasian College of Road Safety with funding to engage the broader road safety community thereby hastening the reduction in road trauma. - 7.
 Remain courageously patient (and committed), and celebrate the achievements!